 Jake Owen Shares the Family Stories that Keep Him Going

-Florida native Jake Owen is known for his high-energy performances and feel-good country songs like “Barefoot Blue Jean Night,” his first number one hit.
+To kick off the first episode of Southern Living's new podcast, I spoke with Jake Owen, who brings a little Florida sunshine to the world of country music, along with some great stories about making it big in Nashville.
+Owen is known for his high-energy performances and feel-good country songs like "Barefoot Blue Jean Night," his first number one hit.
 But after an extended period of sheltering in place at his farm outside Nashville—his longest stretch off the road in at least a decade—Owen has been in a more reflective mood.
-In an interview for the new Southern Living podcast Biscuits & Jam, Owen talked about the silver lining he’s found during a year of frightening health news and canceled concerts.
-“I’ve gotta tell you, I haven't been this happy in 15 years, which is weird to say in a time like right now.”
+In this interview, Owen talked about the silver lining he's found during a year of frightening health news and canceled concerts.
+"I've gotta tell you, I haven't been this happy in 15 years, which is weird to say in a time like right now."

 "My mom was Florida watermelon queen.
 So if that's not Southern, I don't know what is."

 "Now that I've made it, and now that I realize everything that made me the guy that I am today is my hometown, I long to go back there.
 I miss it a lot."